mozilla-releng/relengdocs/procedures/merge_duty.rst

 Push your changes generated by the no-op trial run:

 1. Follow the `general steps <#general-steps>`__ - (As of 2020/04 this
-   action hasn’t yet been uplifted to release or esr68, consider using using ``mozilla-central``\ ’s action, as the payload controls where the effects land)
+   action hasn't yet been uplifted to release or esr68, consider using using ``mozilla-central``\ 's action, as the payload controls where the effects land)
 2. Insert the following payload and click submit.